10 most expensive buildings across the globe that are worth billions

 Marina Bay Sands opened in 2010 and instantly became the crown jewel of the Singaporean skyline.
 It is one of the most recognisable landmarks in the world — one that instantly informs curious travellers that they are in the Lion City.

-Developed by Las Vegas Sands Corp., the integrated resort was designed by architect Moshe Safdie.
+Developed by Las Vegas Sands Corp., architect Moshe Safdie designed the integrated resort.
 It comprises three hotel towers, connected by a top-level walkway known as the Sands SkyPark.

-To many, the outstandingly beautiful Sands SkyPark looks like a luxury ship sitting on top of the three buildings.
-Its 15-metre Infinity pool is the world’s largest elevated body of water outdoors.
+To many, the outstandingly beautiful Sands SkyPark looks like a luxury ship sitting on top of three buildings.
+Its 15-metre infinity pool is the world’s largest elevated body of water outdoors.

 There are 2,200 hotel rooms in Marina Bay Sands, besides world-class celebrity chef restaurants, Singapore’s largest nightclub, a theatre and a Las Vegas-style casino, among other luxury spaces.

-A total of USD 5.7 billion (around Rs.256.5 billion in 2010) went into the construction of the Marina Bay Sands.
+A total of USD 5.7 billion went into the construction of the Marina Bay Sands.

-An expansion plan worth USD 3.3 billion (around Rs 274 billion) was announced in 2022.
+An expansion plan worth USD 3.3 billion was announced in 2022.
 Among other additions, the expansion will add 1,000 luxury suites to the integrated resort and create an entertainment arena with a 15,000-seat capacity.
-Another USD 1 billion (around Rs 83 billion) will be spent on the renovation of the hotel properties.
+Another USD 1 billion will be spent on the renovation of the hotel properties.
 The expansion project is expected to be completed in 2026.

 The Cosmopolitan, US

 The Cosmopolitan is a 3,000-room hotel along the Las Vegas Strip, Nevada.
-Built at a cost of USD 4 billion (around Rs.180 billion), it opened in 2010 with a casino, several restaurants, the Marquee nightclub and a swimming pool on the fourth floor overlooking Las Vegas Boulevard.
+Built at a cost of USD 4 billion, it opened in 2010 with a casino, several restaurants, the Marquee nightclub and a swimming pool on the fourth floor overlooking Las Vegas Boulevard.

-Private equity major Blackstone, through Blackstone Real Estate Partners, acquired the property in 2014 from Deutsche Bank for only USD 1.73 billion (around Rs 107.26 billion).
+Private equity major Blackstone, through Blackstone Real Estate Partners, acquired the property in 2014 from Deutsche Bank for only USD 1.73 billion.
 According to a report by American commercial real estate media CoStar, Deutsche Bank took the property through foreclosure after its former owner defaulted on a construction loan.

 Blackstone worked on the property, which included redesigning guest rooms and adding penthouses, among other uplifts.

 The second deal was with MGM Resorts, which is in charge of the hotel’s operations.
-It was worth USD 1.6 billion (around Rs 121.6 billion).
+It was worth USD 1.6 billion.
 Both deals were completed in early 2022.
-This is why some cite the value of the building as USD 5.6 billion (around Rs 425.6 billion).
+This is why some cite the value of the building as USD 5.6 billion.

 SoFi Stadium, US